obsidianmd/obsidian-developer-docs/en/Releasing/Developer policies.md

 - Include a [LICENSE file](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository) and clearly indicate the license of your plugin or theme.
 - Comply with the original licenses of any code your plugin or theme makes use of, including attribution in the README if required.
 - Respect Obsidian's trademark policy.
-Do not use the "Obsidian" trademark in a way that could confuse users into thinking your plugin or theme is a first-party creation.
+Don't use the "Obsidian" trademark in a way that could confuse users into thinking your plugin or theme is a first-party creation.

 ## Reporting violations